k0siara/CacheFlow/README.md

 ## Overview
 CacheFlow library solves this problem for you, prioviding several ready-to-use caching mechanisms that are **thread-safe** and based on Kotlin Flow (for now only in-memory, more to come in the future)

-One way to create a in-memory cache is to use MutableStateFlow.
-See the example below:
+One way to create a in-memory cache is to use MutableStateFlow. \
+\
+Here's and example repo that holds cache after searching animals by a specific query:

 ``` kotlin
 class AnimalRepository {